LFMoya01/Luis-s_portfolio/README.md

 # Luis-s_portfolio
 # Data Analyst Portfolio

-A collection of my data analysis projects showcasing various skills and techniques in the field of data analysis.
+A brief collection of my data analysis projects showcasing various skills and techniques in the field of data analysis.
+It is only an insight to my habilites and also you can read more about my [mindset]()

 ## Project 1: Chile deforestation and relationship with net carbon emissions